pyrotek45/avon/tutorial/BUILDING_CONTENTS.md

 @list.txt {"{content}"}
 ```

-**Why prefer `map` + `join`:** More readable, easier to understand, and follows functional programming best practices.
+Why prefer `map` + `join`:** More readable, easier to understand, and follows functional programming best practices.

 ## Method 5: Conditional Content Building

 **Best for:** Building files with optional sections based on conditions.

 **Why:** Some configs have optional features.
 Building conditionally is cleaner than maintaining separate files.
+And unlike languages with 47 different ways to check for null, we just use `if then else`.

 ```avon
 let include_debug = "true" in